powerapi-ng/smartwatts-formula/deploy/docker/README.md

 # PowerAPI Docker Toolchain

-This folder contains several resources to test and configure PowerAPI on Docker based hosting platform using docker-compose.
+This folder contains several resources to test and configure PowerAPI on Docker based hosting platform by using `docker compose`.

 **NOTE:**